rnbrietzke10/capstone-2/README.md

 - [Weather API](https://www.weatherapi.com/)
 - Use to show weather at body of water selected for next 3 days

+## Data

+- Created web scraper to get data about lakes and rivers in Texas
+- Data will also come from users about fish caught and locations around body of water that may be important to other anglers

 ## Technology Stack

 - JavaScript